HOPE-UIB-BIO/R-Ratepol-package/README.md

 various levels of data smoothing (from none to Grimm’s) can be applied depending on the variance of the data.
-In addition, R-Ratepol is able to use randomisation, accompanied with taxa standardisation and/or usage of uncertainty for age of each level, to detect RoC patterns in dataset with more noise in data.
+In addition, R-Ratepol is able to use randomisation, accompanied with taxa standardisation and/or usage of uncertainty for the age of each level, to detect RoC patterns in datasets with more noise in data.

 Computation of RoC by R-Ratepol follows this step-wise procedure: